RedHat-UX/red-hat-design-system/docs/foundations/typography.md

     </table>
   </rh-table>

-  <h3>Mobile scale</h3>
+  ### Mobile scale

-  <p>When larger text styles are used on smaller screens, they <strong>automatically decrease in size to fit smaller layouts</strong> better.
-The mobile type scale is applied when the Tablet, portrait breakpoint is reached or when a screen becomes less than 768px wide.</p>
+  When larger text styles are used on smaller screens, they <strong>automatically decrease in size to fit smaller layouts</strong> better.
+The mobile type scale is applied when the Tablet, portrait breakpoint is reached or when a screen becomes less than 768px wide.

   <rh-table>
     <table>